kirchners-manta/peacemaker4/docs/source/03_configuration_files.rst

 A typical toml file is structured with sections, each defined by square brackets, and key-value pairs within those sections.
 The key-value pairs are separated by an equal sign, and values can be strings, numbers, arrays or boleans.
-An example of a toml file, which is actually a QCE input file, is shown below:
+An example of a toml file, which is actually a QCE input file, is shown bellow:

 .. code-block:: toml